Perhaps one of the biggest hurdles for a CBD enthusiast to overcome in Europe is the huge degree to which laws vary from country to country.

 CBD remains a grey area with respect to Italy, whose laws are continually fluctuating and changing with respect to hemp and hemp-derived products.
 While the country enjoyed a period of legal hemp, the current government recently overturned this law, putting it back into illegal territory.

 However, many cannabis products are still being sold in Italy, as businesses have not been instructed to close down.
+CBD is mostly legal as long as it does not contain more than 0.3 THC.
+Manufacturers like CBD Nationwide ensure that their CBD products follow the specific conditions set by the government.
 As it stands, the situation regarding hemp and CBD is confusing and turbulent in Italy.

 With Slovakia and Italy as exceptions, Europeans can travel freely around Europe with their cannabis products.